ISRAEL IS THE CHURCH

 The Lord Jesus pointed out to the Jews that it was Satan who was their father, not Abraham.

-Ye are of your father the devil, and the lusts of your father ye will do.
-He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
-When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
+“You are of your father the devil, and the desires of your father you want to do.
+He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
+When he speaks a lie, he speaks from his own resources [nature], for he is a liar and the father of it.
 (John 8:44)

 A physical Jew is a person who is born of Jewish parents.
 A spiritual Jew is one whose heart has been circumcised so that he loves God in truth.